-For courses we include: PADI materials, all necessary equipment, breakfast, lunch, snacks, water, tea and coffee when on the boat.
-For the classroom we supply lunch but no breakfast and as much tea, coffee and water as you can drink
+On courses we include: PADI materials, all necessary equipment, breakfast, lunch, snacks, water, tea and coffee when on the boat.
+In the classroom we supply lunch but no breakfast and as much tea, coffee and water as you can drink

 For day trips again we supply breakfast, lunch, snacks, water, tea, coffee, weights, weight belts and of course a guide.